cyb0124/CCRemote/README.md

 It is a direct port of the OpenComputers program [OCRemote](https://github.com/cyb0124/OCRemote).
 Checkout [OCRemote](https://github.com/cyb0124/OCRemote) for more details.

-This project supports CC:Tweaked 1.15+
+This project requires either Plethora or generic peripherals (available in CC:Tweaked 1.15+).

 ### Notes
 - CC supports asynchronous peripheral task execution, so load-balancing between multiple computers is unnecessary.